owmo-dev/cube-coordinates/README.md

 ### Development

-This package is being developed as part of a hobby indie game (Tactical RPG, TBD).
-There are no immediate plans to add features, improve useability or support users of this library. `CubeCoordinates` is an implementation of:
+This package is being developed as part of a hobby indie game - TBD Tactical RPG - and there are no plans for a development roadmap or gaurantee of non-breaking changes between versions.
+I welcome any bug reports or suggestions, but please consider this as a resource for learning and if you intend to use it, make a fork so you can maintain a stable copy or extend it however you wish.
+This `CubeCoordinates` library is an implementation of the following:

 https://www.redblobgames.com/grids/hexagons/